diovisgood/agrocode/README.md

 for each text in training dataset.
 Note, that random forest algorithm does NOT need normalized features.

+> This approach has its limitations.
+It can not correctly understand negation.
+Example:
+>
+> The owner says: **"My cow has no bleeding, only diarrhea"**
+>
+> The model sees the word: **bleeding** - it may consider a cow has an injury!
+> Because model can not understand the phrase 'has no bleeding'.

 To build the classifier I used the same approach as in the Baseline.

 The model is based on `sklearn.multiclass.OneVsRestClassifier` from scikit package,